 Not one’s to sit and wait for warmth through the windows, we started the engine.
 Driving just a short distance, following the beautiful estuary route to a sunny spot alongside a harbour.

 As we parked up beside a picnic bench, overlooking the water, Nigel began the process of preparing the breakfast.
-Whilst I admired the views from the bench (crafty I know!).
+I sat in the sunshine and admired the views from the bench (crafty I know!).

-Suddenly, an old 4×4 drove up, parked next to us.
-Out popped a petit looking guy, with weathered appearance.
-His terrific white long beard caught my eye.
-Followed by his country looking, wide brimmed hat, chequered shirt and jeans,.
+Suddenly, an old 4×4 drove up, parked next to us and out popped a petit looking chap, with weathered appearance.
+His terrific white long beard caught my eye, followed by his country looking, wide brimmed hat, chequered shirt and jeans.
 All that was missing, was a pair of cowboy boots and we’d have mistaken him for a Texan!

-I explained that, we’d just arrived, in search of the warmth from the sun.
-Leaving the shade of the Freedom Camp up the road.
-He gladly told us, he was pleased to hear that, as he and the locals, don’t like the campervan’s parking up where they shouldn’t!
+I explained that, we’d just arrived, in search of the warmth from the sun, leaving the shade of the Freedom Camp behind.
+He gladly told us, he was pleased to hear that, as he and the locals, “don’t like the campervan’s parking up where they shouldn’t“!